THE HISTORY OF 3D RENDERING: The Pre-Digital Age. Part 2.

 Under The Sea

-Bartlane cable picture transmission system4 was developed in 1920 by two British researches Harry G. Bartholomew and Maynard D. McFarlane to transmit digitized newspaper pictures from London to New-York over trans-Atlantic submarine cable lines.
+Bartlane cable picture transmission system was developed in 1920 by two British researches Harry G. Bartholomew and Maynard D. McFarlane to transmit digitized newspaper pictures from London to New-York over trans-Atlantic submarine cable lines.
 Special printing devices at the transmitter transformed a film negative into a punched data telegraph tape and special printers at the receiver recreated the initial image.

 Bartlane01